 A mix of the American Pit Bull Terrier and the Pembroke Welsh Corgi, this crossbreed is another mix that you wouldn’t immediately think of as being workable.
 Generally, somewhere in size between both parents, the breed has all of the prey drives of a Pit and all of the herding instincts of a Corgi, making it a dog that absolutely needs a lot of training.
 The good news, though, is that this breed also tends to be very happy and funny, with a minimal noise level that’s great for apartments.

 The Doberman Pit is a cross between an American Pit Bull Terrier and a Doberman Pinscher, which obviously makes for a physically imposing animal.
-Typically recommended for dog owners who have an awful lot of experience with obedience training, these are stubborn dogs who also have quite a bit of energy to burn off.
+Typically recommended for dog owners who have an awful lot of experience with obedience training, these are stubborn dogs who also have quite a bit of energy to burn off and do best in yards with a wireless dog fence.
 They are also very smart dogs, though, so they need plenty of interaction to avoid getting bored and destructive.

 Yes, you absolutely can crossbreed an American Pit Bull Terrier and a Dachshund.
 The resulting hybrid is actually a great dog, albeit one that looks a little weird.
 While you’ll definitely get a dog that’s a little more interesting than average, you’ll also get a dog that balances out some of the intense parts of a Pit’s personality with a Dachshund’s more laid-back manner.
 The only downside, of course, is that both breeds are notoriously stubborn and that the crossbreed is almost doubly so.